lbryio/lbry.com/content/faq/video-publishing-guide.md

 ## Recommended settings and bitrate

-We recommend uploading videos at 720P in an MP4 container, H264 video encoding, and AAC audio with a maximum bitrate of 5Mbps (check file properties to see current rate).
+We recommend uploading videos at 720P in an MP4 container, H264 video encoding, and AAC audio with a maximum bitrate of 5 Mbps (check file properties to see current rate).
 It's also helps if the moov atom is at the front of the file - this is sometimes referred to as Fast Start (ffmpeg) or Web Optimized (Handbrake).
-If the content is not compatible or over 5Mbps, you'll be given a warning on the publish page.
+If the content is not compatible or over 5 Mbps, you'll be given a warning on the publish page.

-If you prefer 1080P, please try to keep the bitrate at or below 8Mbps.
+If you prefer 1080P, please try to keep the bitrate at or below 8 Mbps.
 You'll be given a warning on the publish page, but you can still proceed.

 ## Automated transcoding in LBRY Desktop {#automatic}